Loading...

 On top of this, extradition is a particularly fast-moving area of law that is constantly being re-shaped by new judgments and legislative amendments.
 If you require advice in connection with an extradition matter or you know someone who does, it is essential to instruct a firm with the appropriate experience and expertise.

-GT Stewart Solicitors has a dedicated extradition department and a team of solicitors who regularly deal with extradition cases at both Magistrates’ Court and High Court level.
+GT Stewart Solicitors has a dedicated extradition department and a team of extradition solicitors who regularly deal with extradition cases at both Magistrates’ Court and High Court level.
 We have a reputation for tenaciously pursuing cases in the appellate courts, one example being the widely reported case of FK [2012] UKSC 25 which was pursued up to the Supreme Court where the client’s appeal succeeded.
 This case changed the way in which the Article 8 rights of children are addressed in extradition cases and our client was successful in quashing the request given her roots in this country.

 We take pride in pursuing every avenue of challenge to an EAW and we work closely with the top extradition barristers in London.
 We also have an excellent understanding of how to use expert evidence successfully and a catalogue of specialist expert witnesses including child psychologists, anti-trafficking organisations and experts on foreign prison conditions.